alamparelli/github-issue-generator/README.md

    npm install
    ```

-3. Create a `.env` file in the root directory of the project and add your GitHub configuration:
+3. Create a `.env` file in the root directory of the project and add your GitHub configuration (for command-line usage):

    ```
    GITHUB_REPO_OWNER=your_github_username